threeheartsdigital/email-marketing-regulations/country/brazil.md

 # Brazil
-There is no legalislation regulating the sending of spam.
+There is currently no legislation regulating the sending of spam.
 However, Brazil's long history of self-regulation in advertising issues has led to the creation of a Self-Regulation Code for E-mail Marketing Practices.
-In 2020 the LGPD will come into force to regulate the industry further.
+In 2020 a new legislation, the LGPD, will come into force to regulate the industry further.

 ## Content required
-As there is no country-wide legislation, there are no fixed requirements on the content required.
+None.

 ## Consent
-Upon the LGPD’s entry into force in t020, the sending of unsolicited communications must be done based on one of the two legal grounds for processing, that is:
+Upon the LGPD’s introduction in 2020, the sending of unsolicited communications must be done based on one of the two legal grounds for processing: consent, and controller’s legitimate interest.
-- Consent
-- Controller’s legitimate interest.

 The LGPD is currently vague in defining what would constitute the controller’s legitimate interest.
-Due to this is not recommended that businesses send emails based on legitimate interest grounds before the National Authority on Data Protection has ruled on what is compliant.
+Due to this, it is not recommended that businesses send emails based on legitimate interest grounds before the National Authority on Data Protection has ruled on what is compliant.

 ## Notable exceptions or requirements
-The Self-Regulation Code for Email Marketing Practices is a project by ISPs.
+The Self-Regulation Code for Email Marketing Practices is a project undertaken by ISPs.
 The code is not legally binding and the ISPs only agree voluntarily to participate.
-It contains basic rules to protect internet users and requires to include an opt-out link in every communication sent.
+It contains basic rules to protect internet users and asks marketers to include an opt-out link in every communication sent.

 ## Penalties
 As of 15 August 2020, non-compliance with the LGPD will result in the following sanctions: